MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 The UI itself is simple, with the magic happening in code.
 For now let's just build the UI and connect it to a Swift file.

-By the end of part 4, here's what our storyboard will look like:
+**By the end of Part 4, here's what our storyboard will look like:**

 ![Preview FeedView](assets/feedview-preview.png)

-This view is intentionally simple to make it quick to make.
+This view is intentionally simple so that we can more easily get up and running.

 We'll be using a navigation controller for this app.